 - are oxidized during high-heat processing which creates free radicals

-- they are often made from genetically modified seeds
+- are often made from genetically modified seeds

 - are pro-inflammatory and bad for your gut health